Marley Spearman: Golf career

-In May 1958 Spearman was not in the original team of seven selected for the Curtis Cup team, being third non-travelling reserve.
-However Philomena Garvey later withdrew and team was expanded to eight, Spearman gaining a place.
-The match in August was tied, with Britain retaining the cup as the previous holders, although Spearman did not play in any matches.
-She was selected for the team in 1960 but she was again not chosen for any matches.
+Spearman was selected for the Curtis Cup team in 1960 but she was not chosen for any matches.
 The United States regained the cup.
 She was chosen for the 1962 team in Colorado.
 The British lost heavily winning just one of the nine 36-hole matches.
 Spearman lost both her matches.
 She was selected for the 1964 match at Royal Porthcawl, the first to have 18-hole matches.
 Playing with Angela Bonallack she won both her foursomes matches.
 She halved both her singles matches.
 The contest was much closer that in 1962 with the teams level at the start of the final round of singles matches.

 Spearman played in the first two editions of the Commonwealth Trophy, in 1959 in St Andrews and in 1963 in Melbourne.
 She played in the Vagliano Trophy in 1959 and 1961 and also in 1965 when the Continent of Europe won for the first time.
 She also played for England in the inaugural Espirito Santo Trophy contest in 1964, where the team finished in third place and Spearman was joint-third in the individual standings.
 In 1965 she was a member of the English team that won the European Ladies' Team Championship, the first time an English team had entered the event.